arturino009/POEcluster/readme.md

 PoeCluster uses a number of python libraries to work properly:

-* requests - sending POST and GET requests to webpages
+* requests - sending POST and GET requests to webpages OK
-* time - to work with time
-* itertools - to get all combinations
 * statistics - for more calculations and stats
 * pandas - for datasets
-* pandasgui - gui for datasets (if I never have to use tkintertreectrl so be it)
+* pandasgui - gui for datasets (if I never have to use tktreectrl so be it)
+* bs4 - parse html and find necessary items
 * ~~webbrowser - open links~~
-* bs4 - parse html and find necessary items
-* os - some commands for os
-* json - parse json file
-* ctypes - to hide console
-* math - just to use ceil()

 ### Installation